Comparison

 Who should choose Vyre IDE?

-• Teams exploring free AI IDE options without cost barriers
+• Teams exploring beta AI IDE options

 • Teams prioritizing collaboration over rigid spec workflows